conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 The other option is to `docker exec -it ${CONTAINER_ID} /bin/bash`

 From within the container the first step should be verify that all expected services are started.
-Conduktor platform uses supervisord inside of the container to ensure various services are started:
+Conduktor Console uses supervisord inside of the container to ensure various services are started:

 ```sh
 conduktor-platform@15012271cc24:/# supervisorctl status